SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 ---
 layout: post
-title: "Make your Moto G super awesome!"
+title: "How To Make your Moto G super awesome!"
 published: true
 ---